benjoaquin/mac-dev-playbook/README.md

 # Mac Setup with Ansible

-This repo provides an automated way to set up your Mac.
-It uses [Ansible](https://www.ansible.com) to programmatically install software libraries and applications.
-The repo comes with some default install configuration, but you can also customize it to include the applications you care about.
+This repo provides an automated way to install packages and applications on your Mac.
+It uses [Ansible](https://www.ansible.com) to orchestrate programmatically installing software libraries and applications using [Homebrew](https://brew.sh), MAS, pip or R. The repo comes with some default install configuration, but you can also customize it to include the applications you care about.

 ## Getting Started